 - Relax at the beach: You can never go wrong by adding more beaches to your itinerary.
 If you want to avoid the crowds, make your way to Lokrum Island.
 If you feel like making new friends at Dubrovnik’s most popular beaches, then Lapad Beach or Banje Beach are where you need to be.

-If day trips are more your thing, here are couple we highly recommend.
+If day trips are more your thing, here are couple day trips from Dubrovnik we highly recommend.

 - Mostar, Bosnia & Herzegovina: You may have heard of the iconic Stari Most, but that’s just the tip of the iceberg of Mostar.
 With everything from swimming under waterfalls, to street art, to high fiving the Bruce Lee statue, you’ll be in for a surprisingly great time.
 You can book a day tour to Mostar here.